 Cars from Sunday’s runs that qualified for record runs start off the day performing their two-way runs, with the track closed to the rest of us.
 Along with everybody else, we are waiting in line when qualifying reopens in the afternoon.

 And more rain.
-The evening’s thunder storm was spectacular but by morning the access road leading to the track is bracketed on both sides by deep water, the pits are submerged, and the track itself is under one-half inch of water.
+The evening’s thunderstorm was spectacular but by morning the access road leading to the track is bracketed on both sides by deep water, the pits are submerged, and the track itself is under one-half inches of water.
 Some of the competitors head for home.

 We might have, too, if Bob’s van had been working.
 Instead, we took advantage of the day off get the necessary parts and make repairs.
 Slack times are filled with speculation and more bench-racing.
 By midnight the rumor is that tomorrow the track will be dry enough to resume qualifying.